Tepexic/vr-interview/Readme.md

 The following metadata should be rendered on this page:

 - Video Asset - the main video or image component
-- Asset Duration
+- Asset title
-- Persons detected in the asset
-- Aggregated data of the detections, i.e. how many times a person was detected
+- Aggregated data of the detections, i.e. how many times each person was detected
 - A plot showing persons versus number of times that person was detected.
 Design is free, could be bar chart, line, scatter, bubble, etc. your creativity is welcome

 Since the metadata inspection page is associated with specific assets retrieved via uuid at `/media/<asset_uid>`.
 Users should be able to enter an `asset_uid` parameter on the browser URL and have the metadata associated with that video rendered.